AyrA/bfc/README.md

 Note that code is still occasionally converted to strings to make the program more understandable but it strictly speaking is not necessary.
 Regular C# strings are considered an implementation of `IEnumerable<char>` which means you don't have to call `.ToCharArray()` when returning a string from your `GenerateCode` method.

 **CAUTION!** A `char` in C# is UTF-16 and not a single byte.
 Do not blindly convert between characters and bytes unless you know that the character will fit a byte.

+## Exercises for the Reader

+Optimize `[+]` into `!` too.

+Discard starting loops in BF.
+If a BF program starts with a loop it will never run the code inside because memory is inizialized to zero.
+These loops are sometimes used to add a header comment, because they essentially make anything inside of them skipped over.

+Change the C99 generator to use actual single character input (`getchar()` only fires once an entire line has been entered) but make sure it still stays portable, at least between Linux and Windows.

+Generator for JS.

+Generator that outputs indented BF (essentially a code formatter).

+Actual BF interpreter.
+Bonus points if it has a live code and memory viewer.

+Generator for another esotheric language that is not a trivial substitution of BF.